 - Inducting new teachers to the College with this culture

 - Encouraging teachers to achieve accreditation levels.

-The Director of Professional Learning and the Director of Curriculum work closely in a variety of areas including parent information, developing teaching, learning and assessment strategies and preparing for NSW Education Standards Authority (NESA) inspections, as well as assisting teachers, Heads of Department and other members of the College Executive to achieve excellence in the performance of their various teaching and learning roles.
+The College Executive work closely in a variety of areas including parent information, developing teaching, learning and assessment strategies and preparing for NSW Education Standards Authority (NESA) inspections, as well as assisting teachers, Heads of Department, Leaders of Learning and other members of the College Executive to achieve excellence in the performance of their various teaching and learning roles.